mar9000/ecmascript4mps/implementation.md

 For examplanation about production parameters [Yield, etc] see https://tc39.es/ecma262/#sec-grammar-notation.
 ECMAScrpt4MPS uses the corresponding interfaces (`HasYield`, `HasIn` etc.) for that.

-Basically a leaf production that can be called for example with or without `Yield` it just ask to its parents going upwards in the hierarchy the value for its parameters, in this case is `Yield` is present or no.
+Basically a leaf production that can be called for example with or without `Yield` it just asks to its parents going upwards in the hierarchy the value for its parameters, in this case if `Yield` is present or not.

 As an example take a look at the test `ReturnAllowedInFunctionOnly`.
 Here the `return` keyword is used in two contexts:
 1. directly in a script, where it can't be used.
 1. inside the body of a function, where it can instead be used.

-The concept is the same, a `JSReturnStatement` but when the two statement ask parent if the `return` production parameter is present:
+The concept is the same, a `JSReturnStatement`, but when the two statements ask parent if the `return` production parameter is present:
-1. the first one reach `JSProgram` that return false, hence the error.
+1. the first one reach `JSProgram` that returns false, hence the error.
-1. while the second one reach `JSFunctionDeclaration` that return true and the statement has no errors.
+1. while the second one reach `JSFunctionDeclaration` that returns true and the statement has no errors.

 Few concepts need to implement one the the interfaces used to implement production parameters.
 Many productions just *pass* the received parameters to all of its alternatives, these is implemented navigating the hierarchy until we find a concept that implements the `Has___` interface we are interested in.

+`JSProgram` will always be reached when the searched intefaces is not found, thus `JSProgram` implements all interfaces used for production parameters, returning `false` for all of them.